HongrongWei/CLAS-pytorch/README.md

 [[Slide]](https://drive.google.com/file/d/1OHVLLxPKN9B2vqIsOZOrAKf2ZuJzSX92/view?usp=sharing)

-This is not the first version of the implementation of CLAS, and I found that its performance slightly worse than the MICCAI version, so I recommend not to use this version of code until I check out the issue.
+This is not the first version of the implementation of CLAS, and I found that its performance slightly worse than the MICCAI version, so I recommend not to use this version of code until I verify the issue.

 # Dataset / Challenge
 [Cardiac Acquisitions for Multi-structure Ultrasound Segmentation, CAMUS](https://www.creatis.insa-lyon.fr/Challenge/camus/index.html)